Babbe03/prof-web/content/about/main/index.md

   This project covers 5 areas I deemed essential to successful professorship.
 I present the theory behind these areas, and the application of them, so that you can leave with a greater understanding and a richer practice.
 I have also included quotes from professors and students on what makes a good professor.
 I hope all of this provides you with sufficient insight into how to be a professor.

+  All information is taken from class notes, unless otherwise specified.
+A page with references can be found in the headers, and will include other resources of interest to the individual with ardor.

 show_outro: true
 outro: |
   <i class="fas fa-glass-cheers pr2"></i>Sincere thanks to [Maëlle Salmon](https://masalmon.eu/) for her help naming this Hugo theme!